gteocson/gteocson.github.io/essays/learning-javascript-the-easiest-language.md

 # The Easiest First Steps?

+Spoiler alert, I lied.
+It mostly comes from my background of different coding languages and experience.
 Before this course the only prior experience I had with JavaScript was when I was doing some coding problems with my friend.
 He knew JavaScript from his internship and was telling me how much better it is then C#, which was the only language I knew at the time.

 However, before I even attempted to learn JavaScript, I had to learn about python for one of my capstone courses.
 It was great since I felt like I had more freedom in coding, no more brackets or semicolons and arrays were piece of cake.